Lorandil/Tiny-invaders-v4.2/README.md

   at the top of Tiny-invaders.ino to get the display correctly centered on SH1106.
   The #define is necessary, because compared to the SSD1306 the SH1106 internally works with 132 bytes per line.
 By default the centered 128 bytes (2..129) are displayed, causing two missing rows on the left and 2 lines garbage on the right.
-There is a possiblity that the display's manufacturer can choose how to connect the controller pins to the actual display.
+There is a possibility that the display's manufacturer can choose how to connect the controller pins to the actual display.
 * Added a sliding animation as a transition between the levels
 * Display level number at the beginning of each new level